 |Minimum Required Net Average Compressive Strength, MPa

 | Weight Classification Oven-Dry Density of Concrete kg/m³

 2000 or more

-1.14 Freeze Thaw Durability: Like all concrete products, dry-cast concrete SRW units are susceptible to freeze-thaw degradation with exposure to de-icing salts and cold temperature.
+1.14 Freeze-Thaw Durability: Like all concrete products, dry-cast concrete SRW units are susceptible to freeze-thaw degradation with exposure to de-icing salts and cold temperatures.
 This is a concern in northern tier states or countries that use deicing salts.
 Based on good performance experience by several agencies, ASTM C1372, or equivalent governing standard or public authority, Standard Specification for Segmental Retaining Wall Units should be used as a model, except that, to increase durability, the compressive strength for the units should be increased to a minimum of 28 MPa unless local requirements dictate higher levels.
 Also, maximum water absorption should be reduced and requirements for freeze-thaw testing increased.

 - Avoid using SRW products for steps or walkways where de-icing salts will be used.
 Use SRW as the base material with a concrete or stone slab step cover.

-- Where runoff may flow over or on to the wall, provide a collection basin and either pipe the water around the wall or provide an extended shoot where the saline water does not flow down the wall.
+- Where runoff may flow over or onto the wall, provide a collection basin and either pipe the water around the wall or provide an extended shoot where the saline water does not flow down the wall.